CommonGateway/WooBundle/README.md

 # WOOBundle [![Codacy Badge](https://app.codacy.com/project/badge/Grade/980ea2efc85a427ea909518f29506ff6)](https://app.codacy.com/gh/CommonGateway/WOOBundle/dashboard?utm_source=gh&)

+This bundle is used for storing OpenWoo objects and synchronizing these objects from OpenWoo & xxllnc zaaksysteem.

+For the api specifications of this bundle see: [redocly](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/CommonGateway/WooBundle/ce02a6928bc469e4965715ed899e5f6608cc3791/docs/openapi.json#tag/openwoo/operation/openwoo-put-item)

 ## Installation

 You can install the bundle with a command in php bash `composer require common-gateway/woo-bundle` or through the Gateway UI plugins page.